The Peace and Unity Summit

 We, the Wet’suwet’en now come together in Peace and Unity with our fellow Indigenous peoples, leaders, and supporters of all walks of life and professions to demand:

-- That our Wet’suwet’en Hereditary governance system be formally and universally recognized as comprising the Indigenous governing body for the entirety of the 22,000 square kilometres of Wet’suwet’en Territory;
+- That our Wet’suwet’en Hereditary governance system be formally and universally recognized as comprising the Indigenous governing body for the entirety of the 22,000 square kilometers of Wet’suwet’en Territory;

 - That the governments of Canada and British Columbia confirm our legal Interest in our Yintah and immediately commit to a Wet’suwet’en led process to transition management of our lands and waters to our Wet’suwet’en governing body;